julia-ediamond/pokedex-react/README.md

 # Pokedex React game

-Simple game built for learning purposes foloowing a task on Udemy course The Modern React Bootcamp (Hooks, Context, NextJS, Router) by Colt Steele.
+Simple game built for learning purposes folowing a task on Udemy course The Modern React Bootcamp (Hooks, Context, NextJS, Router) by Colt Steele.
 This exercise let me practice React components and properties.
 It is a pokemon application ("a pokedex") that looks like this:
 ![Alt text](preview.png)

 ## Available Scripts